 As an acronym for science, technology, engineering, and mathematics, stem education is essential as it permeates every aspect of your life.

 Unlike traditional education experiences in which subject areas are concentrated on separately, STEM education emphasizes technology and integrates subjects in ways that connect disciplines and relate them to each other.

 This is why Genius Box doesn’t separate subjects into different subscriptions like other education subscription services.
 Blending subjects gives a more realistic representation of what kids will face as adults in their careers.

 What Is Inside the Genius Box

 For this month, most of the activities were on the engineering side.
 This was a nice change because most STEM subscriptions rely heavily on chemistry.
-Nothing wrong with that, kids love chemistry experiments and they are fun for the adults as well.
+Nothing wrong with that, kids love chemistry experiments, and they are fun for adults as well.

 My son was excited to receive a letter labeled “Top Secret.”
 In this letter were the instructions on how to complete the challenges for this month.

 My son used straws and blue connectors to complete a few tasks in this challenge.
 They have images of a few different structures to make.
 I really liked that they categorized these structures in three ways, easy, medium, and hard.